 They have spoken to the OPU and they have stated that if I sell the material to another company outside the UK, that's as maybe, but if I place a LINK on my web site, pointing to another web site that hosts the clips, then I have broken the law

 and they can come get me.

 I just let loose both barrels, and I felt bad because I was only shooting the messenger: Why don't the f****** OPU contact me themselves?
 If they're going to prosecute me for a web link they'd have to go after every web site and every e-mail that

 so much as points to adult content with material the OPU deem as illegal!
 How impossible and Monty Python is that?!
 I then screamed that if the OPU wanted to come get me for a web link, not only will I embarrass them by letting every newspaper in

 the country know what a bunch of petty minded, resource wasting tosspots they are, I will hold the BBFC personally responsible for contacting the OPU in the first place.
 Therefore I would publicize the fact that the BBFC DOES act in affairs of law

 enforcement.
 I would then contact Advertising Standards to inform them that the BBFC had untrue statements on their web site.
 Then not only would I retract my agreement to refrain from using the term BBFC in my advertising, I would intentionally

 shoot excessively hardcore material just to get cut by the BBFC and devote a whole web site to it!
 I would then use the BBFC cuts list as promotional on all my DVDs and websites.
 Then, after all that was done, I'd take the BBFC and the OPU to a

 In fairness, the chief examiner listed to me very carefully, probably scribbled a few notes and did his best to calm me down.
 Then he said, quite flatly: The chances of them doing it are very remote.
 Very remote.
 But the point is, they said

 they COULD if they wanted.

 What?
 I thought it was the job of law enforcement agencies to ENFORCE the law not THREATEN it.
 But funny how in all of this I never got so much as a phone call from anyone at OPU.
 For all I know the BBFC could have been making the whole thing up.
-Who cares?